shazz/shazz.github.io/content/blog/antiviruses/uvk/uvk.md

 ![photo]({attach}uvk_photo_3.png)

 Here we see the program version, Richard's website, the date we selected, and functions such as:

-"Seek'n' Destroy Viruses", "Restore Disks", "UVK 2000 9.0 Information", "System Status", "Quit to Desktop (U)".
+* **Seek'n' Destroy Viruses**

+* **Restore Disks**

+* **UVK 2000 9.0 Information**

+* **System Status**

+* **Quit to Desktop (U)**

 We will examine each function separately.

-Function 1 is where we can select the drive we want to check.
+1. Function 1 is where we can select the drive we want to check.

 ![photo]({attach}uvk_photo_4.png)

-The second function allows us to select a drive and a boot sector that can be written to the disk.
+2. The second function allows us to select a drive and a boot sector that can be written to the disk.

 ![photo]({attach}uvk_photo_5.png)

-The third function shows us information about the antivirus version, how many boot sectors can be detected, and some other information such as credits, etc. The fourth function returns us to the menu with system information.
-The fifth function shows program operation statistics and returns us to the desktop.
+3. The third function shows us information about the antivirus version, how many boot sectors can be detected, and some other information such as credits, etc.

+4. The fourth function returns us to the menu with system information.

+5. The fifth function shows program operation statistics and returns us to the desktop.

 Let's go back to the first function and select the drive to check.
 So we see that we can check the disk for 2 types of viruses: Link and Bootsector – let's examine each!

 ![photo]({attach}uvk_photo_6.png)